🗓️ Idiom: Off the Cuff (adv)

 - Said or done without preparation.

-- Spoken spontaneously, without notes or a script.
+- Speak without notes or any preparation.

 🧠 Example Sentences